-The goal of this section is to suggest any additional tests to validate the RSM.
+The goal of this section is to suggest additional tests to validate the RSM.

-There are three types of errors in modeling: (1) numerical errors caused by round off and/or truncation, (2) physical errors attributed to inaccurate parameter estimation, and (3) errors that are traceable to limited amounts of data or to poor data quality.
-RSM calibration and validation examples should identify these three sources of errors.
-Numerical errors can be minimized by a judicious choice of grid resolution and time step, physical errors can be minimized by the proper choice of parameter values, and data-quality errors usually can be assessed only in a qualitative way, however, the importance of data-quality errors cannot be overemphasized.
-Full model validation requires explicit separation of errors; otherwise, one could be calibrating numerical errors against physical and/or data-quality errors.
-The validation procedure should take into account the following considerations: (1) to the extent possible, eliminate any numerical errors; (2) calibrate to acceptable values of physical parameters; and (3) if necessary, assess the quality of measured input data.
+There are three types of error in modeling: (1) numerical error caused by round off and/or truncation, (2) physical error attributed to inaccurate parameter estimation, and (3) error that is traceable to limited or poor-quality data.
+RSM calibration and validation examples should identify these three sources of error.
+Numerical error can be minimized by a judicious choice of grid resolution and time step and physical error usually can be assessed only qualitatively.
+However, the importance of data-quality error cannot be overemphasized.
+Full model validation requires explicit separation of error; otherwise, one could be calibrating numerical errors against physical and/or data-quality errors.
+The validation procedure should take into account the following considerations: (1) to the extent possible, eliminate numerical error; (2) calibrate physical parameters to acceptable values; and (3) if necessary, assess the quality of measured input data.

-The Panel is reassured that the District will make every effort to distinguish between the three types of errors which arise in mathematical modeling.
+The Panel is reassured that the SFWMD will make every effort to distinguish between the three types of error which arise in mathematical modeling.
 First, numerical errors should be minimized; second, physical errors should be investigated, identified, and corrected; and third, data-quality errors should be acknowledged and, to the extent possible, resolved.
-As the District has adroitly recognized, disregarding this triad results in bad modeling practice.
+As the SFWMD has adroitly recognized, disregarding this triad results in bad modeling practice.

-The issue of calibrating to acceptable values of physical parameters is controversial.
+The issue of calibrating physical parameters to acceptable values is controversial.
 One group of individuals with expertise in this area would argue that the constraints on the physical parameters should be limited to realistic values.
 This allows modelers to determine the parameter values that best fit the observed data.
-Then these optimal parameters can be compared to realistic parameter ranges in order to assess the conceptual validity of the model.
-Another group of experts would argue that physical parameter ranges should not be constrained, in order to enforce the conceptual basis of the model.
+These optimal parameters can be compared to realistic parameter ranges in order to assess the conceptual validity of the model.
+Another group of experts would argue that physical parameter ranges should not be constrained in order to enforce the conceptual basis of the model.
 In this case, extreme and often unrealistic values of the optimal parameters would serve as an indication that conceptual problems might exist in the model.
 To accommodate both of these views, a model could have the option of either specifying acceptable ranges of physical parameters or not constraining these parameters at all.
 The modeler would then interpret the estimated physical parameters accordingly.
-The peer-review panel recognizes that the inclusion of tools and techniques to constrain model parameters to acceptable ranges is currently part of the long-term RSM development strategy, and the current version of the RSM provides features that are similar to this recommendation.
+The Panel recognizes that the inclusion of tools and techniques to constrain model parameters to acceptable ranges is currently part of the long-term RSM development strategy, and the current version of the RSM provides features that are similar to this recommendation.

-The diffusion-wave approach of the RSM is a single-equation solution for one unknown in which a simplified term for flow velocity is incorporated in the continuity equation.
-Flows are computed in terms of change in head and flow velocities or discharges are not computed directly.
-In this approach, the Manning equation for overland or canal flow, for instance, becomes primarily a calibration term for computed water levels.
-Derived flow velocities are a result of this water-level calibration and are not calibrated directly as in the case of unsteady-flow models.
-This fact could cast doubt on the validity of RSM flow results to define transport rates for future planned extensions of the model with water-quality process modules (WQPMs) to address water-quality restoration issues.
+The diffusion-wave approach of the RSM is a single-equation solution for one unknown in which a simplified flow velocity term is incorporated into the continuity equation.
+Flows are computed in terms of change in head; flow velocities or discharges are not computed directly.
+In this approach, the Manning equation for overland or canal flow becomes a calibration term for computed water levels.
+Derived flow velocities are a result of this water-level calibration, rather than being calibrated directly as in the case of unsteady-flow models.
+This could cast doubt on the validity of using RSM flow results to define transport rates for future work, when it is planned to extend the model with waterquality process modules (WQPMs) to address water-quality restoration issues.